How are roommates assigned?

 Can I change rooms?

-First, if there is a roommate conflict, the students should see their R.A. and he/she will attempt to resolve any conflicts between the two students.
-If a room change is still requested, you must wait until after the first two weeks of the semester.
-This time is needed for the Residence Life Office to get an accurate list of all residents residing in the halls and to assign students that are on the waiting list into available spaces.
+If there is a roommate conflict, the students should first see their R.A. and he/she will attempt to resolve any conflicts between the two students.
+If a room change is still requested, you may need to wait until after the first week of the semester.
+This time is needed for the Residence Life Office to get an accurate list of all residents residing in the halls.
 If a student would like a room change, here he/she should meet with their Resident Director and we would make all attempts to honor the request.

 RESIDENCE LIFE & HOUSING